IMPORTANCE OF ENVIRONMENTAL

-Almost every product ordered online will come in some form of warehouse packaging.
-With global logistics now at the forefront of the warehouse industry, international businesses can carry out purchases in an instant, even on the other side of the world.
+Almost every product ordered online will come in some form of packaging.
+With global logistics now at the forefront of the warehouse industry, international businesses have the ability to carry out purchases in an instant, even on the other side of the world.

-In this blog, we discuss the importance of efficient warehouse packaging and how you can use it to the best advantage.
+In this blog, we discuss the importance of efficient and environmental warehouse packaging and how you can use it to the best advantage.

 The low down

 If you have enough time on your hands, you can handle warehouse packaging yourself.
-However, with the expectations of your business as a whole, it can become stressful to go it alone.
-Many companies choose to outsource.
-As mentioned above, packaging plays a crucial role in logistics, both in delivery and storage solutions.
+However, with the expectations of your business as a whole, it can become stressful to go it alone, and as such, many companies choose to outsource.
+As mentioned above, packaging plays a key role in logistics, both in delivery and storage solutions.

 Warehouse packaging options

-- Air shrink packaging – When you apply heat, shrink wrap shrinks tightly over the product.
+- Air shrink packaging – Shrinkwrap is a material made up of polymer plastic film.
+When you apply heat, it shrinks tightly over the product.

-- Skin packaging – A heated film is draped over a product and onto an underlying layer, and a vacuum then draws the film down onto the package, securing it.
+- Skin packaging – Heated film is draped over a product and onto an underlying layer, and a vacuum then draws the film down onto the package, securing it.

-- Stretch wrapping – A highly stretchable plastic film wrapped around items.
-The elastic keeps the items together.
+- Stretch wrapping – A highly stretchable plastic film that is wrapped around items.
+The elastic keeps the items together tightly.

-- Blister packaging – Several types of pre-formed plastic packaging used for small consumer goods such as lip balm, foods, and pharmaceuticals.
+- Blister Packaging – Blister packaging is a term for several types of pre-formed plastic packaging used for small consumer goods such as lip balm, foods, and pharmaceuticals.

-- Overwrapping – Applied over an item or over another form of packaging made from plastic or paper.
+- Overwrapping – An overwrap is applied over an item or is applied over another form of packaging.
+It is either made of plastic film or paper.

 - Clamshell packaging – A clamshell is a one-piece container consisting of two halves joined by a hinge area which allows the structure to come together to close to store products such as fruit.

-With the 2017 consumer, fast delivery is no longer considered a perk, but a standard procedure.
+With the modern consumer, fast delivery is no longer considered a perk, but a standard expectation.
 With a proper packaging solution in place, quick delivery is clearly in sight.
 The key is to let the packaging do the talking and handle products as little as possible.
-By including detailed labelling and correct information on warehouse packaging, you can ensure product handling will lessen, from receiving the product in the warehouse to delivery.
-Saving warehouse staff time, money and reduces risk.

 - Hazardous materials are as safe as possible and conform with best practices.